Limnoria/Limnoria-doc/use/security.rst

 Although network operators of most well-known IRC networks are not known to do that, you should be aware of that risk.

-Starting on commit `4f6a5e7db`_ (version 2017.10.01), there is a new configuration variable, `supybot.commands.allowShell`, to prevent malicious network operators from getting shell access on your bot's computer.
+Since version 2017.10.01, there the ``supybot.commands.allowShell`` config variable, to prevent malicious network operators from getting shell access on your bot's computer.
 It defaults to ``True`` to make it easy for new users to install plugins using PluginDownloader, but it is recommended you set it to ``False`` if you do not care about that feature.

-Finally, you can remove the ``owner`` user account entirely (or remove the ``owner`` capability) for that account.
+Finally, you can remove the ``owner`` user account entirely (or remove the ``owner`` capability for that account).
-This causes every privileged commands to be disabled, so neither you nor server operators can access it.
+This causes every privileged commands to be unavailable, so neither you nor server operators can access it.
 Channel-specific configuration variables can still be configured by users with the ``#channel,op`` capability (if any), but global configuration